Noooste/azuretls-client/README.md

 ### Cookies

-You can manage cookies in the cookie jar of the session.
+You can manage cookies with the jar of the session.
+Note that azuretls automatically manage cookies when doing requests.
 ```go
 session := azuretls.NewSession()